ghostunnel/ghostunnel/README.md

 ========

 **[Access control](#access-control-flags)**: Ghostunnel enforces mutual authentication by requiring a valid client certificate for all connections.
-We also support access control via checks on the client certificate.
+Policies can enforce checks on the peer certificate in a connection, either via simple flags or declarative policies using [Open Policy Agent](https://www.openpolicyagent.org).
 This is useful for restricting access to services that don't have native access control.

 **[Certificate hotswapping](#certificate-hotswapping)**: Ghostunnel can reload certificates at runtime without dropping existing connections.
+Certificates can be loaded from disk, the [SPIFFE Workload API](https://spiffe.io), or a PKCS#11 module.
-Certificate reloading can be triggered with a signal or on a regular time interval.
-This allows short-lived certificates to be used with ghostunnel, new certificates will get picked up transparently.
-And on platforms with `SO_REUSEPORT` support, restarts can be done with minimal downtime.
+This allows short-lived certificates to be used with Ghostunnel as you can pick up new certificates transparently.

-**[ACME Support](#acme-support)**: In server mode, Ghostunnel can optionally obtain and automatically renew a public TLS certificate via the ACME protocol.
+**[ACME Support](#acme-support)**: In server mode, Ghostunnel can optionally obtain and automatically renew a public TLS certificate via the ACME protocol, such as through Let's Encrypt.
+Note that this requires a valid FQDN accessible on the public internet for verification.

 **[Monitoring and metrics](#metrics--profiling)**: Ghostunnel has a built-in status feature that can be used to collect metrics and monitor a running instance.
-Metrics can be fed into Graphite (or other systems) to see number of open connections, rate of new connections, connection lifetimes, timeouts, and other info.
+Metrics can be fed into Graphite or Prometheus to see number of open connections, rate of new connections, connection lifetimes, timeouts, and other info.

-**[Emphasis on security](BUG-BOUNTY.md)**: We have put some thought into making ghostunnel secure by default and prevent accidental misconfiguration.
+**Emphasis on security**: We have put some thought into making ghostunnel secure by default and prevent accidental misconfiguration.
 For example, we always negotiate TLS v1.2 (or greater) and only use safe cipher suites.
-Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys, and Square has a bug bounty that pays rewards for security findings.
+Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys.

 Getting Started
 ===============